jilljenn/slides/ectel2022.md

 ## People pseudonymize, but it's not enough
 @narayanan2008robust managed to de-anonymize a Netflix pseudonymized dataset of seen movies with IMDb

-## People $k$-anonymize, but high-dimensional data (e.g. mobility) is rarely $k$-anonymizable

-- 4 timestamp-location points are needed to uniquely identify 95\% of individual trajectories in a dataset of 1.5M rows \citep{de2013unique}
-- 15 demographic points are enough to re-identify 99.96\% of Americans \citep{rocher2019estimating}

 <!---
 # Differentially private graphical models